dongle-the-gadget/dongle-the-gadget/README.md

 You could contact me via [email](mailto:programcake@gmail.com).

-Anyway I think should be enough for now.
+Anyway I think this should be enough for now.
 Visit [my website](https://dongle-the-gadget.github.io) if you want more.